 Keep all your plastic bags in an empty paper towel roll.
 This makes it easier to access them, and keeps them organized.

 Take a large mesh orange or grapefruit bag that has a draw string type handle from your store bought produce.
 Snip a bottom corner of the bag off.
-Insert grocery bags or cleaning rags.
-It hangs where you wish as well as easy pull out from bottom corner.

 Take a piece of fabric, fold it over and sew side.
 Hem each end leaving space for the draw string.
 Run a draw string at the top with a string to hang the container on a nail.
 Run elastic around the bottom and pull together.

 Cut the bottom off a 2 litre plastic bottle.
 Put your bags in through the bottom.
 Pull one out through the top.
 When you need one, just pull through the opening.

 Take a child's onesy pajamas with feet.
 Then sew up the cuffs at opening.
 If you want to, sew the upper arms where connected to the body of PJs.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.